 - Suntory Yamazaki Distillery (distillery)

 Near Yamazaki Station on the JR Tokaido Line (between Osaka and Kyoto) and Oyamazaki Station on the Hankyu Kyoto Line (also between Osaka and Kyoto), this distillery offers excellent tours which are sure to delight any fan of whiskey.
 Actually, it’s pretty interesting even for those who have no real interest in whiskey.
 The tour includes a tasting.
-Just be sure to reserve through the Suntory English website.

 - Minoh Falls (waterfall and park)